andrejkn/react-presentation/README.md

 Before we go any further with the List example, let's look at Component Properties.

+- Think of Components as Functions and props as parameters for that function

 ```javascript
 var pos = {
   x: 123,